Giro released the updated version of the Jacket, the Jacket II. Read on for more info.July 2019

 Giro outfits the Jacket with a Vibram MegaGrip rubber outsole that stuck to our pedals just as we'd expected for a skate-style shoe.
 The rubber is a harder compound than Five Ten utilizes in their Stealth rubber and it showed while riding.
 Where Stealth rubber really lets pedal pins bite into it, the Vibram rubber didn't allow such a positive connection.
 Pedals with smaller diameter pins seemed to mesh with the soles better than larger pin sizes.
-For casual XC, park, dirt jump or moderate downhill, the Vibram MegaGrip is adequate, but for similar skate style, the Five Ten Freerider may be a better choice.
+For casual XC, park, dirt jump or moderate downhill, the Vibram MegaGrip is adequate, but not as grippy as others.

 This contender scored higher marks in this category at a 6 out of 10 over the other skate-inspired shoes in our test.
 Our feet felt like they sank into the shoes, wrapped with Giro's Internal Bootie Retention System.
 The support was excellent, most notably the arch support.
-The Five Ten Freerider didn't quite provide the same degree of comfort and arch support that we received from the Jacket.
 Cushioning was decent via the use of a shock-absorbing EVA midsole.
 When bailing from the bike, Giro also included a Poron XRD heel pad to help dissipate energy with impact.

 Rigidity and Power Transfer

-In this category, the Jacket holds its own against the other skate-style shoes, with a similar amount of rigidity as the Five Ten Freerider.
+In this category, the Jacket holds its own against the other skate-style shoes, with a similar amount of rigidity.
 While we wouldn't necessarily choose this shoe for long XC rides or trails with a ton of climbing, the Jacket provides a good power connection to your pedals when mixed use riding.

-Of the three skate-inspired shoes we tested, this contender is the lightest, at 14 oz per shoe in a men's size 9, where the Five Ten Freerider weighs in at 14.75 oz.
+Of the three skate-inspired shoes we tested, this contender is the lightest, at 14 oz per shoe in a men's size 9.

 These were moderately breathable.
 For light XC, park riding, dirt jumping, and lift-served riding the breathability should be adequate.